Astatine-Development/Radioactive-Protocol-Specifications/README.md

 ## Message Header Information

-- `<BEGIN>`:  Only used durring inital connection, used to confirm connection and start AES encryption.
+- `<BEGIN>`: Used during initial connection to exchange public keys and establish a shared session key for AES encryption.
-- `<START>`: Used to initate a task, depending on the header data *TYPE* it can be used to intialize rewritting, p2p, etc.
+- `<START>`: Used to initiate a task, depending on the header data *TYPE* it can be used to initialize rewriting, P2P, etc.
-- `<END>`: Server Closing packet that safetly closes the communication between server and client.
+- `<END>`: Server closing packet that safely closes the communication between server and client.
-- `<INFO>`:  Never sent by itself, always sent above another message header that contains information about the following packet that the server can use.
+- `<INFO>`: Never sent by itself; always sent above another message header that contains information about the following packet that the server can use.
-- `<ERROR>`:  Only sent if a critical error was found and sending the packet that was ment to be sent isnt an option.
+- `<ERROR>`: Sent only if a critical error occurs and sending the packet that was meant to be sent isn't an option.
 - `<P2P>`: Used to send P2P messages to peers and other servers.
-- `<DISCONNECT>`: Client Closing packet that safetly closes the communication between server and client.
+- `<DISCONNECT>`: Client closing packet that safely closes the communication between server and client.
-- `<CONTINUE>`: Keep alive packet that informs the server that the client is still alive if no messages are sent after x interval.
+- `<CONTINUE>`: Keep-alive packet that informs the server that the client is still alive if no messages are sent after x interval.

 ## Header Data Types
-'*' Means data isnt specific to a type of value or all types havent been documented/finished.
+'*' Means data isn't specific to a type of value or all types haven't been documented/finished.

 - **ID** (UUID)
 - **TYPE** (*)